-Read this post to know more about the causes, risk factors, symptoms, diagnosis, treatment, and ways to prevent encopresis in children.
+Read on to know the causes, risk factors, symptoms, and diagnosis of encopresis and how it can be treated and prevented in children.

 Risks Factors And Causes Of Encopresis In Children